OrangeReaper/homeassistant/README.md

 [Top](#top)

-*Welcome Home* switches the porch light and the hall light on for 2 minutes when movement is detected in the porch (and the sun is down)
+*Welcome Home* switches the porch light and the hall light on for 2 minutes when movement is detected in the porch (and the sun is down); I use a <i>Neo Coolcam Motion Sensor 2 with temperature sensor</i> for the motion detection.

 ## <a name="pc">PC</a>